Deliver My Ride delivers another car buying service

 It’s an interesting landscape for Deliver My Ride to jump into right now.
 Beepi, a peer-to-peer used-car buying and selling app, shrank its service area and let 180 of its staff go in December 2016.
 At the same time, Beepi merged with Fair, another car marketplace app fronted by veterans of BMW, Tesla, TrueCar, and others.
 Fair has yet to go live, so keep an eye on this space.

 There’s also Shift, which is focusing on picking up Beepi customers who were left out in the car-buying-app cold when Beepi concentrated its services on its Southern California home base.
-Like Beepi, and unlike Deliver My Ride, Shift deals in private party sales, not dealerships, and most of its business so far is in California, with an outpost in Washington D.C.
+Like Beepi, and unlike Deliver My Ride, Shift deals in private party sales, not dealerships, and most of its business so far is in California, with an outpost in Washington, D.C.

 MadDog Technology was founded in 2014 and is chaired by Peter Karmanos Jr., who founded Compuware Corp. in 1973.
 (He’s also the owner of the Carolina Hurricanes hockey team.)
-The service is launching in Karmanos’s hometown of Detroit, making it one of the few not based in California.Featured Image: Deliver My Ride
+The service is launching in Karmanos’ hometown of Detroit, making it one of the few not based in California.Featured Image: Deliver My Ride

 0